Ryusendo Cave 龍泉洞

 The stalactites and stalagmites that have formed throughout the cave over the eons add to its mystique, and you'll encounter extraordinary formations around every corner.
 One that stands out is a stalagmite that looks strikingly similar to Jizo, the Buddhist protector of children and travelers.
 These rock formations are very fragile, so touching them is strictly prohibited.

-As you enter Ryusen-do, you can hear fresh spring water rushing out of the cave.
+As you enter Ryusendo Cave, you can hear fresh spring water rushing out.
 Much of this is bottled and sold.
-Ryusendo's pristine and delicious water is filled with minerals, making it especially healthy.
+Ryusendo Cave's pristine and delicious water is filled with minerals, making it especially healthy.
 The lucky local population gets to drink it for free from the tap.
-If you'd like to take a draught of Ryusen-do to go, its bottled spring water is a popular souvenir.
+If you'd like to take Ryusendo Cave water to go, its bottled spring water is a popular souvenir.

-Far underground, Ryusen-do provides a naturally air-conditioned adventure during the sweltering Japanese summer.
+Far underground, Ryusendo Cave provides a naturally air-conditioned adventure during the sweltering Japanese summer.
 In fact, the temperature of the cave doesn't vary much year-round, making it quite comfortable in the winter as well.

-You can also stay in Iwaizumi and climb Mount Ureira.
+You can also stay in Iwaizumi and climb Mt.
+Ureira.
 This takes about half a day.
 The climb is easy and suitable for those of average fitness and the views are amazing.